PixelsCamp/pixels_camp_2016_talks/Ubuntu-Touch-the-mobile-Linux-OS_Diogo-Constantino.md

 * Speaker   : **Diogo Constantino**
 * Available : **second day, third day**
-* Length    : **30**
+* Length    : **45**
 * Language  : **Portuguese**

 Description
 -----------

-Initially created by Canonical, with the aim to offer a revolutionary convergence experience combining the best of the mobile user experience and a proper GNU/Linux and Free Software, being capable to provide differentiated but consistent and friendly experiences to the same users, using the same device and the same exact software with the same source code, but then taken over by the UBports Community, Ubuntu Touch is the main hope for real GNU/Linux and privacy on the mobile arena, and I will let you know why and how.
+Ubuntu Touch was initially created by Canonical, with the aim to offer a revolutionary convergence experience, therefore combining the best of the mobile and desktop user experience from Ubuntu Linux.
+Ubuntu Touch is capable to provide an adaptable but consistent and friendly experiences to the users, using the same device and the same exact software based on the same source code.
+At the moment Ubuntu Touch is developed and maintained by the UBports Community, and is the main hope for real GNU/Linux and privacy on the mobile arena, on this I will let you know why and how you should join our revolution.

 Speaker Bio
 -----------